-Boondi Raita is a healthy and delicious accompaniment made with yogurt and small fried balls made of chickpea flour and it goes very well with Indian meals.
+Boondi Raita is a healthy and delicious Indian accompaniment made with yogurt and boondi (small fried balls made of chickpea flour).
+This raita comes together in under 5 minutes and pairs very well with Indian meals.
 Here is how to make it.

 About This Recipe